RyanQiu1/Automated_Email_Responder/UserGuide.md

 ### Settings

-- Change the ending designation for all your emails e.g. HDB John Tan..., CSA Tim Lee
+- Change the ending designation for all your emails e.g. John, Tim

 ![alt text](./Images/image-7.png)